jrcain-usgs/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/isis-data-area.md

 ## The ISIS Test Data Area

 There is an ISISTESTDATA area containing files needed to run some of ISIS's older Makefile-based tests.
-See [Downloading ISISTESTDATA](../../how-to-guides/isis-developer-guides/downloading-isis-test-data.md) for more info.
+See [ISIS Test Data](../../how-to-guides/isis-developer-guides/obtaining-maintaining-submitting-test-data.md) for more info.